Tornadoes of 2003: March 17–20

 A tornado outbreak produced 27 tornadoes from Texas to Georgia.
 During a three-day period from the 17th to the 19th, 22 F1 and F0 tornadoes touched down across a widespread area, mostly in Oklahoma, Louisiana, Alabama, and Tennessee.
 On the 19th, an F1 tornado near Cookeville, Tennessee killed one person when a trailer was thrown 100 yards.
 The tornado damaged houses, barns, trailers, garages, sheds, and at least one church.
 Many trees were downed as well.
 Another F1 tornado damaged three mobile homes, 11 homes and four businesses from the Rosalie to Flat Rock communities in Alabama.

 The final day of the outbreak was the most devastating.
 On the evening of the 20th, a supercell thunderstorm developed in the Florida Panhandle, producing an F2 tornado that struck Cypress.
 Two mobile homes and a single-family home were destroyed.
 15 single-family and mobile homes were damaged.
 Numerous trees and power lines were downed.
-One person was seriously injured and two sustained minor injuries in the Cypress area.
+One person was seriously injured, and two sustained minor injuries in the Cypress area.
 The supercell continued into Georgia and produced an F3 tornado.
-The tornado tore through Mitchell County impacting subdivisions on the south side of Camilla.
+The tornado tore through Mitchell County, impacting subdivisions on the south side of Camilla.
 Unbelievably, another F3 tornado followed nearly this same track back in February 2000.
 Some residents in Camilla rebuilt homes destroyed by the tornado three years ago, only to find their new homes damaged or destroyed by this tornado.
-The tornado destroyed a total 66 homes, and damaged 200 homes and businesses, with the hardest hit area being the Goodson Road area of Camilla.
+The tornado destroyed a total of 66 homes, damaged 200 homes and businesses, with the hardest hit area being the Goodson Road area of Camilla.
 The tornado then continued into Worth County, producing more damage before dissipating.
 Six people were killed and 200 were injured.

 Both Mitchell and Worth Counties declared a state of emergency as a result of the tornadoes.
 Numerous trees and power lines were downed as well.
 Overall, the outbreak caused seven fatalities.